Dave Davies: Solo work, 1980s–present day

 After the aborted solo effort, Davies' solo career was not revived until 1980, with the release of Dave Davies (AFL1-3603), which featured Davies performing all the instruments himself.
 The album, named after its own catalog number, peaked at number 42 on the Billboard 200.
 He went on to release Glamour (1981), which charted at number 152.
 Davies brought in a back-up band to play with him on this record.
 Chosen People was released in 1983, but failed to crack the Billboard 200.

 Davies released his first true solo studio album in twenty years, Bug, in 2002.
 Fractured Mindz followed in January 2007.
 It was also his first new studio effort since his stroke in the summer of 2004 besides the track "God in my Brain" (which was recorded and released on the compilation album Kinked in January 2006).

 Two Worlds was recorded throughout 2010 by The Aschere Project, the production team of Dave Davies and his son Russ.
 Both members wrote, produced, and recorded all the tracks.
 About the album's genre, Dave stated "it's a mixture of rock, kinda classical and electronic music."
 In February 2010, Davies released an autobiographical DVD filmed by his other son, titled Mystical Journey.
 His planned US tour in support of the release was postponed per doctor's advice.
 It was announced in February 2013 that on 4 June 2013, Davies would be releasing his sixth studio album entitled I Will Be Me worldwide.
 Davies undertook a short tour of the US to promote the album.
 Davies performed his first UK show in thirteen years in February 2014.
 In October 2014, to celebrate the 50th Anniversary of the Kinks, a new album by Davies, with many tracks looking back to the start of the band, titled Rippin' Up Time was released.
 Davies appeared on The Tonight Show Starring Jimmy Fallon to promote the album in 2014.
 This episode was the highest rated Tonight Show episode in 2014.

 In 2015, the Dave Davies solo album Rippin Up New York City was released on Red River Entertainment.
 He embarked on a solo tour to promote the album in the US in October and November.
 On 18 December, at his concert at the Islington Assembly Hall in London, he was joined onstage by Ray to perform the Kinks' hit "You Really Got Me" together.
 This marked the first time in nearly 20 years that the brothers had appeared and performed together.
+Speaking about his 2004 stroke to Evan Davis on the PM (BBC Radio 4) 23 July 2026, broadcast, Dave shared that the episode had brought the "brothers closer together" and are able to spend personal time together.